olilanz/deepbeepmeep-YuEGP/README.md

 A flux derived image generator that will allow you to transfer an object of your choosing in a prompted scene.
 It is optimized to run with ony 6 GB of VRAM.

 ## News and Updates
+* **2025.02.06 🔥**: V2.2 DeepBeepMeep: forgot to remove test code that was slowing down profile 1 and 3
-* **2025.02.06 🔥**: V2.0 DeepBeepMeep: 3 times faster with 12+ GB VRAM GPUs (requires Flash Attention 2) thanks to a new optimized transformers libary.
+* **2025.02.06 🔥**: V2.1 DeepBeepMeep: 3 times faster with 12+ GB VRAM GPUs (requires Flash Attention 2) thanks to a new optimized transformers libary.
 You will need to reapply the patchtransformers.sh.
 Generating a 1 min song takes now only 4 minutes on a RTX 4090 !
 Added also progression info in terminal to provide feedback (pending real progression bars).

 * **2025.01.30 🔥**: V1.3 DeepBeepMeep: Added support for In Context Learning, now you can provide audio samples prompts to drive the song generation.
 * **2025.01.30 🔥**: V1.2 DeepBeepMeep: Speed improvements for low VRAM profiles + patch for transformers library.